TREATMENTS AND TECHNOLOGIES

-The gum is a soft tissue in the mouth that covers the alveolar bone (the bone that supports the teeth) and encloses the base of the teeth to keep them in place.
+The gum is a soft tissue in the mouth that covers the alveolar bone (the bone that supports the teeth) and surrounds the base of the teeth to hold them in place.

-Since it plays a central role in keeping teeth in place, it is important to care for it and prevent the diseases that affect it.
+Since it plays a central role in holding the teeth in place, it is important to take care of it and prevent diseases that affect it.

-There are two types of gums in the mouth: the attached gum, which supports the teeth, and the free mucous membrane.
+Two types of gums are present in the mouth: the attached gum, which supports the teeth, and the free mucosa.

 The discipline dedicated to the placement of dental implants is called implantology.
 Implants help to restore a beautiful smile, but also a better quality of life.
 The professionals who can perform these treatments are highly trained to ensure your comfort and the durability of your treatments.

-Bruxism is characterized by a grinding or clenching of teeth while no swallowing, chewing or speaking movements are performed.
-Since there is no specific purpose to the grinding and clenching of teeth, bruxism is defined as a parafunction.
-In addition to being unpleasant for the bruxer, these squeaks can cause muscle pain and damage the teeth.
+Bruxism is characterized by teeth grinding or clenching while no swallowing, chewing or speaking movements are made.
+Since this grinding and clenching serves no specific purpose, bruxism is defined as a parafunction.
+This grinding, in addition to being unpleasant for the bruxer, can cause muscle pain and damage the teeth.

-In order to correct misalignments and to reposition the jaw and teeth, orthodontic treatment may be necessary to improve occlusion.
-One of the alternatives to braces is Invisalign technology, which also corrects tooth alignment.
-This recent technology is gaining in popularity because of its comfort, discretion and practicality.
+To correct misalignments and reposition the jaw and teeth, orthodontic treatment may be necessary to promote a better bite.
+One of the alternatives to braces is Invisalign technology, which can correct the alignment of teeth.
+This recent technology is gaining popularity due to its comfort, discretion and convenience.

 The tooth is divided into two parts: the crown and the root.
 The crown is normally the visible part of the tooth above the gum.
-It is the part of the tooth that is exposed to food and other external elements.
+It is the part that is exposed to food and other external elements.

 The crown is covered with enamel and protects the more sensitive parts of the tooth (dentine and pulp) from elements such as food, air, saliva, bacteria and microbes.
-Because of its exposure, it can be damaged in a variety of ways.
+Due to its exposure, it can suffer various damages.